NVIDIA/nvidia-container-runtime/README.md

+# Migration Notice

+**NOTE**: The source code for the `nvidia-container-runtime` binary has been moved to the [`nvidia-container-toolkit`](https://gitlab.com/nvidia/container-toolkit/container-toolkit/-/tree/master/cmd/nvidia-container-runtime) repository.
+It is now included in the `nvidia-container-toolkit` package and the `nvidia-container-runtime` package defined in this repository is a meta-package that allows workflows that referred to this package directly to continue to function without modification.

 # nvidia-container-runtime
 [![GitHub license](https://img.shields.io/badge/License-Apache%202.0-blue.svg?style=flat-square)](https://raw.githubusercontent.com/NVIDIA/nvidia-container-runtime/master/LICENSE)
 [![Package repository](https://img.shields.io/badge/packages-repository-b956e8.svg?style=flat-square)](https://nvidia.github.io/nvidia-container-runtime)

 A modified version of [runc](https://github.com/opencontainers/runc) adding a custom [pre-start hook](https://github.com/opencontainers/runtime-spec/blob/master/config.md#prestart) to all containers.
 If environment variable `NVIDIA_VISIBLE_DEVICES` is set in the OCI spec, the hook will configure GPU access for the container by leveraging `nvidia-container-cli` from project [libnvidia-container](https://github.com/NVIDIA/libnvidia-container).

 ## Usage example